 Recent national campaigns include the push for an Alternative Minerals Management Bill (AMMB), and petitions questioning the Mining Act of 1995 again for its unjust, inequitable, and unconstitutional provisions on government and people’s share of the proceeds.
 LRC became a member of Friends of the Earth International in the early 1990s.

-LRC envisions a society where the rights of marginalized indigenous peoples and upland rural poor communities are respected, recognized, and upheld.
+LRC envisions a society where the rights of marginalized indigenous peoples and upland rural poor communities, including women, are respected, recognized, and upheld.
 We aspire for a society where the ownership, use, management, and conservation of our natural resources are carried out in a democratic, ecologically sustainable, culturally appropriate, economically viable, gender just, and equitable manner.